A new complexity function, repetitions in Sturmian words, and irrationality exponents of Sturmian numbers: Introduction

 Combined with earlier results of Alladi and Robinson \cite{AlRo80}, our result implies that, for any integer $b \ge 2$, the tail of the $b$-ary expansion of $\log (1 + \frac{1}{a} )$, viewed as an infinite word over $\{0, 1, \ldots , b-1\}$, cannot be a Sturmian word when $a \ge 34$ is an integer.

-The present paper illustrates the fruitful interplay between combinatorics on words and Diophantine approximation, which has already led recently to several progress.
+The present paper illustrates the fruitful interplay between combinatorics on words and Diophantine approximation, which has already led recently to several progresses.
 It is organized as follows.
 Our new results are stated in Sections 2 to 4 and proved in Sections 5 to 8.
-The link between the function $n \mapsto r(n,{\mathbf x})$ and other combinatorial exponents is discussed in Section 9.
+We consider in Section~\ref{sec9} a recurrence function studied by Cassaigne in \cite{Cassa97}.
+The link between the function $n \mapsto r(n,{\mathbf x})$ and other combinatorial exponents is discussed in Section 10.